c4710n/benchmark-phoenix/README.md

 # Conclusion

-A **Vultr $5/month** machine can handle 4.5k request per second, which is impressive and exciting.
+A **Vultr $5/month** machine can handle `4.5k request / second`, which is impressive and exciting.

-I think, a phoenix server combined with a CDN is very sufficient for most startup projects.
+I think, a phoenix server combined with CDN would be sufficient for most startup projects.

 But, please calm down, just like Saša Jurić said: